Read time: 3 mins

 15 Aug 2023

-If you're a pooch parent, you've likely witnessed the phenomenon known as "zoomies" – those sudden bursts of energy when your four-legged friend darts around the house or yard in a frenzy.
+If you're a pooch parent, you've likely witnessed the phenomenon known as "zoomies" – those sudden bursts of energy when your four-legged friend darts around the house or garden in a frenzy.
 While it might leave you scratching your head, there's more to these spontaneous episodes than meets the eye.

 In this article, we delve into the reasons behind dog zoomies, their implications for your furry companion's well-being, and how to manage them when they occur.